ADA-research/auto-verify/README.md

-# Auto-Verify 0.1.4
+# Auto-Verify

 ## What is Auto-Verify?

-[Auto-verify](https://pypi.org/project/auto-verify/) is a framework that provides an abstraction layer for a range of neural network verifiers, handling their installation, configuration, and execution.
+[Auto-Verify](https://pypi.org/project/auto-verify/) is a framework that provides an abstraction layer for a range of neural network verifiers, handling their installation, configuration, and execution.
-The auto-verify package can be used together with another package by our research group, [ada-verona](https://pypi.org/project/ada-verona/), to simplify the setup of neural network verification experiments for evaluating formal verification tools.
+The package can be used together with another package by our research group, [ada-verona](https://pypi.org/project/ada-verona/), to simplify the setup of neural network verification experiments for evaluating formal verification tools.
 For more details, see the [How does Auto-Verify work with ada-verona?](#how-does-auto-verify-work-with-ada-verona) section in [Getting Started](#getting-started).

 ## Installation
 We recommend using [miniforge](https://github.com/conda-forge/miniforge) to set up the environment for auto-verify.